You can either get to the top by hiking or taking the Penang Hill train, which also happens to be one of the steepest railways in the world!

 1. David Brown’s Restaurant

-David Brown’s Restaurant and Tea Terraces offers a pleasant terrace for some outdoor dining.
-The English tea house is a marvelous spot for afternoon tea!
+David Brown’s Restaurant and Tea Terraces is an English tea house that has a pleasant terrace for some outdoor dining.
+It’s also a marvellous spot for afternoon tea!

 Penang Hill Café

 Don’t worry about having to bring food up to Penang Hill as there are cafes up here and they are open throughout the day (~9.00am to 7.00pm)!

 1. Cliff Café (Astaka Bukit Bendera)

 In the place of the former Penang Hill Hawker Centre, Astaka Bukit Bendera or Cliff Café is a spacious open-air multi-storey pavilion with nice views!